braid-org/braidjs/readme.md

-# Braidjs: Synchronization in a Browser + Server API
+# Braidjs: Synchronization in Browser + Server APIs

 This contains a reference implementation in Javascript of the [Braid protocol](https://github.com/braid-work/ietf-braid-draft), which adds *synchronization* to HTTP.
-This repo also goes one step further, and demonstrates adding synchronization to the *browser and server API*.
+This code also goes one step further, and demonstrates adding synchronization to the *browser and server API*.

 This implementation is not yet complete, but aims to be fully-functioning and